 Name Description De- Rest anNul- fault lable maven- A Maven repository to use for dependency resolution Maven No At Repo Cen- least tral one mavenSet- an alternate Maven settings.xml to use.
-If absent, the usual file inside NULL No Yes tingsCL \sim /.m2 is used. default- the JNDI alias returned by the engine API getDefaultConnection method. jdbc/jqm No No Connec- tion log- if true, one log file will be created per launch.
-Otherwise, everything ends true Yes No FilePer- in the main log.
-Launch inter- Period in ms for checking stop orders.
+If absent, the usual file inside NULL No Yes tingsCL ~/.m2 is used. default- the JNDI alias returned by the engine API getDefaultConnection method. jdbc/jqn No No Connec- tion log- if 'true', one log file will be created per launch.
+If 'false', job stdout/stderr true Yes No FilePer- is lost. if 'both', one log file will be created per launch PLUS one common Launch file concatening all these files inter- Period in ms for checking stop orders.
 Also period at which the "I'm a 60000 Yes No nalPolling- alive" signal is sent.
 Also used for checking and applying parameter PeriodMs modifications (new queues, global prm changes) dis- Disable all HTTP interfaces on all nodes.
 This takes precedence over node false No Yes ableWs- per node settings.
 Absent means false, i.e. not forbidden.
 Api enableWs- All HTTP communications will be HTTPS and not HTTP. false No No ApiSsl enableWs- Use HTTP basic authentication plus RBAC backend for all WS APIs true No No ApiAuth dis- Forbids the simple API from loading on any node.
 This takes precedence NULL Yes Yes ableWs- over node per node settings.
 Absent means false, i.e. not forbidden.
 ApiSimple dis- Forbids the client API from loading on any node.
 This takes precedence NULL Yes Yes ableWs- over node per node settings.
 Absent means false, i.e. not forbidden.
-ApiClient dis- Forbids the admin API from loading on any node.
-This takes precedence NULL Yes Yes ableWs- over node per node settings.
+ApiClient 7 dis- Forbids the admin API from loading on any node.
+This takes precedence NULL Yes Yes ablews- over node per node settings.
 Absent means false, i.e. not forbidden.
-ApiAdmin enableIn- Use the internal (database-backed) PKI for issuing certificates and trusting true No No ternalPki presented certificates pfxPass- Password of the private key file (if not using internal PKI).
+ApiAdmin NT enableIn- Use the internal (database-backed) PKI for issuing certificates and trusting true No No ternalPki presented certificates ~ ptxPass- Password of the private key file (if not using internal PKI).
 Super- No Yes word Pass- word